-Cloud providers continue to enhance their capabilities and product offerings in mainland China by opening new data centres and product launches, GlobalData states.
+Cloud providers continue to enhance their capabilities and product offerings in mainland China by opening new data centers and product launches, GlobalData states.

-For instance, Equinix opened its International Business Exchange (IBX) data centre in Shanghai in 2019, whereas BlueBee established a data centre in mainland China.
+For instance, Equinix opened its International Business Exchange (IBX) data center in Shanghai in 2019, whereas BlueBee established a data center in mainland China.

-Big Data Exchange (BDx) began the construction of its data centre at Nanjing, China, set to open later this year.
-This data centre is the first facility in Nanjing to receive the Uptime Institute Tier III Certification of Design Documents.
+Big Data Exchange (BDx) began the construction of its data center at Nanjing, China, set to open later this year.
+This data center is the first facility in Nanjing to receive the Uptime Institute Tier III Certification of Design Documents.